-- any bruising or bleeding that isn't normal
+- any bruising or bleeding that is not normal

-- black or dark brown vomit or you're vomiting blood
+- you have black or dark brown vomit or you're vomiting blood

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to prednisolone.

-Long periods of prednisolone treatment can slow down the normal growth of children and teenagers.
+Taking prednisolone at higher doses for a long time can slow down the normal growth of children and teenagers.

-Talk to your doctor about the risks of giving prednisolone to your child if you are concerned.
+Talk to your doctor if you're worried.
+They'll be able to explain the benefits and risks of giving your child prednisolone.

-If you take prednisolone in pregnancy, the baby's growth will be checked often.
+If you take prednisolone in pregnancy, your baby's growth will be checked regularly.

 Prednisolone and breastfeeding

-There are many medicines that interfere with the way prednisolone works, or that increase the risk of side effects.
+There are many medicines that can affect the way prednisolone works, or increase the risk of side effects.
 It's very important you check a medicine is safe to take with prednisolone before you start taking it.